luyuanzhangcloud/three-tier-architecture/README.md

 (5)	Route tables:1 public routable tables associate with the 3public subnets in zone 1a, 1b, and 1c;
 3 private route tables associated with the 3 private subnets; the private route tables each have one route to a NAT gateway in the same AZ;
-(6)	Application load balancer: it is internet facing; balanced to the 3 public subnets; it SG allows https from anywhere; listens to port 80;  (see LoadBalancer.tf)
+(6)	Application load balancer: it is internet facing; balanced to the 3 public subnets; it's SG allows http from anywhere; listens to port 80;  (see LoadBalancer.tf)
 (7)	Launch template: for web servers; 1 launch template with no AZ specified; LT has instance profile attached to it which will allow the web servers access to S3 and RDS;
 The SG of this LT allows http traffic from the load balancer;